 The warning is to be careful.
 The King James Version says, “Take heed to yourselves.”
-Here we are encouraged to take care of the central core of our lives, for instance, our hearts.
+Here we are encouraged to take care of the central core of our lives, our hearts.
 The dark world in which we live has a way of shaping our inner character away from intimacy with our Lord Jesus.
-We can be “weighed down with dissipation” (Greek word Kraipalē which means to suffer a headache due to alcoholic drinks, and it also carries the meaning of dizziness and staggering).
+We can be “weighed down with dissipation” (Greek word Kraipalē which means to suffer a headache due to alcoholic drinks and carries the meaning of dizziness and staggering).
 It speaks of one feeling like the only way to cope with life's pressures is to try and forget our present circumstances and focus on activities that will desensitize us.
-We also see a reference to drunkenness and the anxieties of life.
-Notice that anxiety is likened to dissipation and drunkenness.

 Where do you turn when under pressure and anxiety?
 What type of activities help you cope when you are under stress?

 The anxieties of daily living can quickly dull the spirit of a man or woman.
-There are different ways that people choose to handle pressure.
-For some, the demands of living in this dark world will lead to greater devotion and dependency on the Lord and on the truth and comfort we find in His Word.
+There are different ways people choose to handle pressure.
+For some, the demands of living in this dark world lead to greater devotion and dependency on the Lord.
 Others will be like the ostrich that hides its head in the sand, seeking escape.
 When this world weighs you down, let it be something that drives you to Christ!
 “Cast all your anxiety on him because he cares for you” (1 Peter 5:7).

-We are told in Luke 21, verse 34, that the day of the Lord will come on all those who live on the face of the whole earth and that it will close on many unexpectedly like a trap.
+The Day of the Lord will close on many unexpectedly like a trap (Luke 21:34).
 Many will hear the message of God's love and mercy and will put off the decision to turn to Christ for His forgiveness.
-The word picture used is of an unexpected trap sprung over an animal or a bird.
-Many people do not realize that there is a closing time to this period of God's grace.
+The word picture is of a trap sprung unexpectedly over an animal or a bird.
+Many people do not realize a closing time to this period of God's grace.
 The day of God's grace will close unexpectedly, and they will be left outside, thus having to pay the penalty for their sin themselves.
 It will be a tragic scene.
 Matthew’s gospel records Jesus as saying something further about this time:

 21"Not everyone who says to me, 'Lord, Lord,' will enter the kingdom of heaven, but only he who does the will of my Father who is in heaven.
 22Many will say to me on that day, 'Lord, Lord, did we not prophesy in your name, and in your name drive out demons and perform many miracles?'
 23Then I will tell them plainly, 'I never knew you.
 Away from me, you evildoers!'
 (Matthew 7:21-23).

-Those of us who have accepted and acted on God's free offer of salvation should always be on watch (Luke 21:36).
+Those who have accepted and have acted upon God's free offer of salvation should always be on watch (Luke 21:36).